 If you are definitely going to go then make sure you have everything you might need to stay as safe as you possibly can.

 If you do need help, remember there are projects and services that will listen to you, help make you safe and find somewhere to stay.
-You can call or text Runaway Helpline for free, at any time of the day or night on 116 000 and we will talk to you and put you in touch with other people who can help.
+You can call or text Runaway Helpline for free and in confidence and we will talk to you and put you in touch with other people who can help.
 You don’t need to tell us your name or where you are.

 The Runaway Helpline can only provide services to children and young people within the United Kingdom, and information and advice on this site relates to the UK only.I understand